Caf Champions League: AS Maniema Union 2-2 Mamelodi Sundowns - Masandawana grab two away goals

 Themba Zwane grabbed a brace as Mamelodi Sundowns were held to a 2-2 draw by AS Maniema Union in the Caf Champions League second round first-leg match on Sunday afternoon.

-Masandawana took the lead twice against the DR Congolese side, but they were let down by some poor defending as the Green and Blacks fought back to hold the 2016 Champions League winners.
+Masandawana took the lead twice against the DR Congolese side, but they were let down by some poor defending as the Green and Blacks fought back to deny the 2016 Champions League winners a victory at Stade des Martyrs in Kinshasa.

-Khuliso Mudau and Mosa Lebusa made their return to the starting line-up after returning from their respective injuries Sundowns looking to start their Champions League campaign with a victory in the central African country.
+Khuliso Mudau and Mosa Lebusa made their return to the starting line-up after they recovered from their respective injuries with Sundowns looking to start their Champions League campaign with a victory in the central African country.

 Editors' Picks